Your Guide to Planning, Planting, and Growing Ferns

 Some ferns will tolerate all day sun, provided the soil is good and doesn't dry out.
 Interrupted ferns and cinnamon ferns are good choices for a relatively sunny location.
 For sites with dry soil, choose Christmas ferns or lady ferns.
 If a period of unusually hot weather causes your ferns to wither, cut them back to the ground and they will regrow once temperatures cool down.

 Most ferns die back to the ground in late fall, though some, such as Christmas fern, stay green right through the winter.
-There's no need to remove spent foliage.
-Leaving it in place will help insulate the roots from extreme cold.
+There's no need to remove spent foliage in the fall.
+Leaving it in place for the winter will help insulate the roots from extreme cold.
 The decaying fronds also add valuable organic matter to the soil.

-Ferns are very long-lived and rarely need dividing.
+Ferns are generally long-lived and rarely need dividing.
 In warm or dry climates, mulching them with shredded leaves will help keep the soil moist and the roots cool.